mnicic/serbian-transliterator/projects/serbian-transliterator/README.md

 ## About

 The library is developed to solve transliteration on [Značenje](https://znacenje.pravac.com) project, so you can use this website as demo.
 Apart of that, it is planned to be integrated on [CirLat](https://cirlat.pravac.com) and [Knjige](https://knjige.pravac.com).

-## Can I participate?

-Yes.
-This library is developed in very short time to solve problem of transliteration on existing project.
-Thus, there are a lot of areas for an improvement.
-I would be happy if someone is willing to participare and to make any kind of improvements.